 If you have realised you are late meeting your duties, or are struggling with them, you should tell The Pensions Regulator straight away.
 They will help you get back on track.
 Where necessary, you will need to work towards putting your staff back in the position they would have been if you had complied on time.
 You can find out what you need to do to put things right on The Pensions Regulator’s website.
 We understand that, in many cases, provided you work with The Pensions Regulator to put things right, you will avoid a fine.

-If you don’t comply with auto enrolment at all, you can expect a penalty.
+If you do not comply with auto-enrolment at all, you can expect a penalty.

-There is a penalty defence of ‘reasonable excuse’ in auto enrolment, meaning that something unexpected has occurred outside your control that has stopped you meeting your duties.
-However reasons given for non-compliance such as illness, being short-staffed, finding things too complicated, or confusion between employers and their advisers are not a 'reasonable excuse' as set out in a press release from The Pensions Regulator.
+There is a penalty defence of ‘reasonable excuse’ in auto-enrolment, meaning that something unexpected has occurred outside your control that has stopped you meeting your duties.
+However reasons given for non-compliance such as illness, being short-staffed, finding things too complicated, not getting a reminder or confusion between employers and their advisers are not a 'reasonable excuse'.

-Please note that a reasonable excuse for HMRC’s tax duties and auto enrolment duties are separate.
-Where reasonable excuse might be accepted for tax purposes, it does not mean that it will be accepted for auto enrolment purposes.
+Please note that a reasonable excuse for HMRC’s tax duties and auto-enrolment duties are separate.
+Where reasonable excuse might be accepted for tax purposes, it does not mean that it will be accepted for auto-enrolment purposes.
+Indeed, we can only find one published example of a case where an employer has successfully challenged a penalty on the grounds of reasonable excuse.

 Additionally, you will still need to do things like feed employee contribution amounts back into your ordinary payroll calculations (so they can be reported to HMRC and tax relief can be given where appropriate) and provide contribution data and make payments to the pension provider.